-Sheez, us younglin’s can’t even tell the difference between a phillips and a slotted screwdriver.
+Sheez, us younglin’s can’t even tell the difference between a Phillips and a slotted screwdriver.

 By watching tutorials, a clueless finger painter like me can learn almost anything.
 Without tutorials, I wouldn’t have been able to sew a Toothless plushdoll or repair my sewing machine in the process.
 I also, most definitely, wouldn’t have been able to replace my locks, or make an ottoman.

-I am clueless when it comes to handiwork, so I have to follow the tutorial step by step and even try to get the exact same supplies in the tutorials.
+I am clueless when it comes to handiwork, so I follow a “build an ottoman” tutorial step-by-step and even try to get the exact same supplies listed in the tutorials.

-These companies also have tutorials on Youtube, but they’re hard to find if you’re not looking for the specific brand.
+These companies also have tutorials on Youtube, but they’re hard to find if you’re not looking for a specific brand.
 If I just searched (independently) “how to clean grout,” “how to do button upholstery,” or “how to change locks,” a brand like Lowe’s would be nowhere to be seen in the search results page.